Here are our most commonly asked questions. For any questions not covered here, please call 07801 644888.

 Some of the treatments can be slightly uncomfortable, but a pre-local anaesthetic can be applied if there are any concerns.
-Our dermal fillers are already mixed with a pre-local anaesthetic before being injected to minimise any potential discomfort.

 Will I be left with a ‘trout pout’?

-Skin Deep Clinic will always advise the client on the most natural looking lip filler enhancement.
+Skin Deep Clinic will always advise the patient on the most natural looking lip filler enhancement.
 If a client prefers a more heavily treated result, we will work with them on this to provide a look that they’re happy with.

 When performed correctly, just one treatment of lip filler will naturally enhance the lips, but won’t leave an overly treated pout.
 That is not the Skin Deep way!